mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 This is a classic Linux interview question that tests whether you understand the difference between **disk space** and **inode usage**.

 ---

+# 🔐 Section 3: File Permissions & Ownership

+Understand how Linux controls access to files and directories.
+This section covers permissions, ownership, chmod, chown, umask, and SUID/SGID/Sticky Bit from an interview perspective.

+---